 fafsa.ed.gov -- (Please be certain to use the correct extension ed.gov not com).
 Complete as soon after January 1st as possible.
 The PIN mentioned below will allow a student to complete the application on line and an expected family contribution (EFC) will be provided at the end of the process.

-pin.ed.gov -- This is the site where a student can obtain a Personal Identification Number (PIN).
-This number is unique to each individual and represents an electronic signature which can be used to sign your Free Application for Federal Student Aid (FAFSA) and a promissory note for a federal student loan.
+fsaid.ed.gov -- This is the site where a student and parent can obtain a username and password.
+This username and password is unique to each individual and represents an electronic signature which can be used to sign your Free Application for Federal Student Aid (FAFSA).

 McKendree partners with Tuition Management Systems (TMS) to offer families an interest-free monthly payment option.
 For an enrollment fee, the billing cost is spread out over the time period that you are taking the courses.
 For more information please contact the Business Office at 537-6868 or go online at www.afford.com/mckendree.